-13.8 Extra Time - CRICKET BC may provide for extra time where the start of play is delayed or play is suspended by using time from the interval between matches provided that the time between matches shall not be less than 10 mins.
+13.8 Extra Time - CRICKET BC-BC BIG BASH may provide for extra time where the start of play is delayed or play is suspended.
+For Evening matches starting at 4:30 pm - the Scheduled end is 7:35 pm, so with a changeover of 15 mins, 30 mins of extra time is reasonable - dependent on light.
 For clarity, the changeover period (maximum 10 mins) for a Super Over after the main match is not to be taken into account when applying any permitted extra time available.